During a recent trip home, I rediscovered my love for organizing things. Strange what can make a person feel alive.

 Some specific things I’ve put in order:

-1. Learning to put down burdens that aren’t mine to carry.
+1. Learning to put down burdens that aren’t mine.

-2. Understanding what I want separate from what is “practical,” “logical,” or expected of me.
+2. Distinguishing what I want from what is expected of me by others.

-3. Choosing JOY no matter what emotional/spiritual atmosphere I find myself in.
+3. Choosing JOY no matter what the atmosphere around me.

 Going After the Good